Aghiad97/SQL-Data-Warehouse-Project/README.md

 ### 2. ETL Pipelines & Workflows

-I built the Extract, Transform, Load (ETL) pipelines to manage the data movement.
+Extract, Transform, Load (ETL) pipelines were built to manage the data movement.
 This involved writing the logic to:

 Extract data from the various source systems.